augustluhrs/ScrapYard/README.md

 - Store urls in database
 - Pull from database to generate textures in YORB

+### For new repos, need to add following
+- databases/test.db
+- hidden/students_hidden.js
+- .env
+    - ACCOUNT
+    - PASSWORD
+- might need to update chromedriver in package-lock to match your chrome version

 ### OoO for daily check
 1. Open Instagram in Chromium
 2. For Each User